 America is one of the best places to buy clothes, electronics, etc. You get the best value for your money spent.
-If you are a tourist from Asia or Europe, you will see prices much cheaper in US, if you buy in outlet malls.
-Many are not aware that you may be able to get tax refunds as tourist, if you buy in some states like Texas in US.
+If you are a tourist from Asia or Europe, you will see prices much cheaper in the US, if you buy in outlet malls.
+Many are not aware that you may be able to get tax refunds as a tourist if you buy in some states like Texas in the US.
 In this article, we will cover all the details on how to get tax refunds, what are the requirements and conditions, and address some commonly asked FAQs.

 Tax Refund: State Sales Tax vs. Federal Sales Tax?

-The sales tax you pay for shopping in US goes to the respective state govt. or local govt and does not go to the federal government.
-So, you usually get the State Sales Tax or Local Govt. sales tax as refund, if you are exporting the goods outside of US.
-Below is an image that shows approximate State tax by state for your reference.
+The sales tax you pay for shopping in the US goes to the respective state govt. or local govt and does not go to the federal government.
+So, you usually get the State Sales Tax or Local Govt.
+Sales tax as a refund, if you are exporting the goods outside of the US.

-As you would usually get the State Tax as refund, it is worth for you to review the respective tax you paid for you to get an estimates.
+As you would usually get the State Tax as a refund, it is important for you to review the respective tax you paid for you to get an estimate.
 You can see that in the purchase receipt.
 There will be a section that clearly tells as Sales Tax.
 That is nothing but the State Sales Tax.

 Requirements to get Tax Refund in USA as Tourist or Resident

 The requirements to get a tax refund varies by the US State.
 Also, they are slightly tricky to get a decent refund, as they force you to purchase more at a single store.
 Most of the requirements or conditions are common for foreigners and US Citizens.
 The only difference is where they can claim a tax refund and when.

 Below are the general requirements for Tax Refund for Tourists